-1. Install a 3/4" PVC to the condensate drain connection on the water heater.

-- 2. The iQ2001 and iQ3001 do not have a built-in P-trap.
-An external P-trap must be created.
-An example is shown above. - 3.
-Route the drain connection over or into the drain. - 4.
+- 1. Install a 3/4" PVC to the condensate drain connection on the water heater. - 2.
+Route the drain connection over or into the drain. - 3.
 Long drain lines should contain a union to facilitate servicing the unit or cleaning the drain line.